5 steps to following the UN’s Sustainable Development Goals

 That is the great problem currently facing companies.

-Firstly, for me it is fundamentally important to identify the actual risks which the company faces, and to work from there towards specific set objectives.
-For example, identifying weaknesses and vulnerabilities.
+Firstly, for me it is fundamentally important to identify the actual risks which the company faces, and to work from there towards a specific set of objectives mainly identifying weaknesses and vulnerabilities.
 Secondly, work hard on the applied philosophy, that people should have a clear idea of what conduct the company expects of them.

-During the event I will be sounding a contrarian note, aimed at shaking up the system and demonstrating that compliance, as it stands, is not fit for purpose.
-We need to put in place a new, integrated, multidisciplinary mode of compliance which addresses not only the legal issue but also psychological factors, regulatory matters, intelligence factors, etc.
+Eduardo emphasised the importance of putting in place a new, integrated, multidisciplinary mode of compliance which addresses not only the legal issue but also psychological factors, regulatory matters, and intelligence factors that surround this topic.